 In medicine, we seek treatments to our ailments.
 Find a cure and fix the problem.
 Compassion fatigue is a real condition that affects millions of caregivers around the world.
 While complex, there are simple things that can be done to combat it.
 Does performing euthanasia, maybe lots of euthanasia through the course of the week/month/year lead our compassionate veterinary team members to be overwhelmed with compassion fatigue?
-When performed properly, my answer will be a resounding NO. And I believe that utilizing proper euthanasia techniques will actually reduce the risk.
+When approached properly, my answer will be a resounding no. And I believe the right mindset and utilization of proper euthanasia techniques will actually reduce the risk.

 Burnout is a feeling of dissatisfaction or unworthiness within the workplace.
 It begins to creep in over time when an employee is feeling the demands of the job outweigh the resources.
 Burnout is combated by engaging employees in interesting and useful responsibilities.
 Employers should always be matching up a staff member’s personality and core strengths with the job.
 Those validated in their daily roles are generally free of burnout.
 Delivering a good death experience is considered by most to be fulfilling.